 - Once you’ve stripped the facing wallpaper, there will be residues like paste left.
 So apply hot water (make sure to wear gloves) using a floor mop or sponge to the backing of the wallpaper.
 Leave it soaked for about 15 minutes; this will soften the leftover adhesive or paste on the wall.

 - After you have soaked the left adhesive, scrape it off with a metal spatula or a flexible putty knife (it’s better if the putty knife has rounded corners).
 Scrape the backing with normal pressure, don’t scrape it aggressively, as it may damage or gouge the drywall.

 - For stubborn paste, you can use a gel wallpaper stripper.
 This is used for hard-to-scrape glue or adhesive.

 For hard-to-remove wallpaper, consider steaming the residues or the wallpaper itself.
 For old wallpapers, this may be necessary.
 The steam will soften the wallpaper as well as the glue between the wall and the wallpaper itself.

 Temporary or peelable wallpapers can be removed by peeling the top (vinyl) layer, and you’ll have the backing left.
 To remove the backing, follow the direction of stripping it with water.

 If none of these works, try using a chemical.
 Consult your local hardware store for a recommendation.
 Alternatively, you can try mixing fabric softener with hot water.
 Once the wallpaper is soaked, leave it for 15 minutes and then scrape it off.

 And these are some easy ways to remove wallpaper.
-If you’re not successful with removing wallpaper, you might want to consult with a professional or use vinyl next time which is generally easy to remove.
+If you are not successful with removing wallpaper, you might want to consult with a professional or use vinyl next time, which is generally easy to remove.